hubert-cywka/gokv/README.md

-Toy in-memory KV store with persistance, transactions and MVCC.
+Toy in-memory KV store with persistence, transactions and MVCC.